terra-campaigns/arrival/README.md

 ---
 ```

 When creating images for NPCs, it is important they are credible.
 This means that people in the world should be below average looking.
 The theme of the campaign is a dark and gritty world.
+Please make them in a 1:1 ratio.

 ### Random encounters